ajacksified/wowsuch/CONTRIBUTING.md

 ## Licensing

-Metaphorgy is MIT licensed.
+wowsuch is MIT licensed.
 See details in the LICENSE file.
 This is a very permissive scheme, GPL-compatible but without many of the restrictions of GPL.